 Since MSSA was established in 2013, applicants have been required to hold specific Microsoft technology associate (MTA) certifications to qualify for a designated learning path.
 However, more than 35,000 active-duty service members and Department of Defense employees today hold current CompTIA certifications, which are required for a large number of military and DoD roles.

 The streamlining of certifications ensures that applicants who are clearly qualified for the program can save time by leveraging their CompTIA certification in lieu of the MTA.
-Applicants who don't have MTA or CompTIA certifications, now have more choices and flexibility.
+Applicants who don't have MTA or CompTIA certifications now have more choices and flexibility.

-To make it even easier for applicants to acquire the certification that best fits their goals, CompTIA is offering service members steep discount on the cost of certifications.
+To make it even easier for applicants to acquire the certification that best fits their goals, CompTIA is offering service members a steep discount on the cost of certifications.
 For more information on the discount and registration, applicants should contact the academic partner administering MSSA at their location: Saint Martin's University at Joint Base Lewis-McChord, or Embry-Riddle Aeronautical University at other program sites.
 Microsoft Virtual Academy will continue to offer free courses to qualify for MTA certifications.

-Visit the MSSA information page to learn about certification, prerequisites, Learning Paths and more.
+Visit the MSSA information page to learn about certification, prerequisites, learning paths and more.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.